TormStorm/jagex-launcher-linux/README.md

 ## Steam Deck

-Install BoilR from the discover store<br>
-Select Import Games and make sure the Jagex Launcher is checked<br>
-Click the import games button on the bottom left and restart steam<br>
+Open the application menu and right click on "Jagex Launcher" in the "Games" category
+Select "Add to Steam"
-Rename the Steam entry to RuneScape if playing RuneScape or OSRS if playing Old School RuneScape<br>
+Rename the Steam entry to RuneScape if playing RuneScape or OSRS if playing Old School RuneScape
+Switch to Gaming Mode by logging out
+Your new shortcut should now be in your library under "Non-Steam"
-Press the steam button, controller settings, browse community layouts and select a controller layout<br>
+After launching, press the steam button and you can browse community layouts under "Controller Settings" to configure your controls

 ### Additional information